 It's time to complete your Individual Tools!

-If you haven't already, download and print the the appropriate version of the Individual Tools from the Our Family, Our Way website and complete them.
+If you haven't already, download the appropriate version of the Individual Tools from the Our Family, Our Way website www.MiamiOH.edu/ScrippsAging/OFOW and complete them.

 After you've completed your Individual Tools: